konstructs/konstructs.github.io/play.md

 ## Interacting with the world

 You can interact with the world in three ways.
 The two first ways are fairly intuitive.
-Press the <code>left mouse button</code> to pick up a block.
-It will be put into your belt.
-To put a block back into the world, press the <code>right mouse button</code>.
+Press the <code>left mouse button</code> to damage a block.
+It will be picked up and put into your belt when it breaks.
+To put a block back into the
+world, press the <code>right mouse button</code>.
 You can select which of the slot in your belt you want to use by using either the
 <code>buttons 1-9</code> or the <code>scroll wheel</code>.
 You now